Certified Software Supply Chain Security Expert (CSSE)TM

 2. Ways to interact with containers ecosystem

-3. Overview of container security and the supply chain risks
+3. Attack surface of containers and supply chain risks

 4. Attacking Container Supply Chain ecosystem